 If you have any leftovers, place in an airtight container and store at room temperature for up to 3 days.
 Pretzel bites do lose a little softness over time.
 So if you need to reheat, microwave for a few seconds or place in oven at 350°F for 5 minutes.

-Baked and cooled pretzel bites can be frozen up to 2-3 months.
+Baked and cooled pretzel bites are great frozen for up to 2-3 months.
 To reheat, bake frozen bites at 350°F for 10 minutes or until warmed.
 You can also microwave frozen bites until warmed through.

 - Homemade Nacho Cheese Sauce

 - Creamy Peanut Butter Dip

 Can I double the recipe?

 Yes, you can double, even triple this recipe!